home-assistant/home-assistant.io/source/_integrations/utility_meter.markdown

 Name:
   description: The name the sensor should have.
 It can be changed again later.
 Input sensor:
-  description: The sensor {% term entity %} providing utility readings (energy, water, gas, heating).
+  description: The sensor entity providing utility readings (energy, water, gas, heating).
 Meter reset cycle:
   description: >
     How often to reset the counter.
 If the offered reset cycles do not match